SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 As a grappler your goal is to gain as much control as you can while dropping your opponents.
 Step 1) Setup a clinch, Step 2) Use a takedown to pin them, Step 3) Make them suffer.
 Other grapple jutsu are designed to reduce your opponent's control to make it harder to escape.
 Once you have them in a pin you can either pummel them with taijutsu attacks or lock them in a hold.
 Certain situations within a grapple may call for a 'grapple roll'.
 When this happens, the player that triggered the Check rolls Grapple Offense and the other rolls Defense.

-[M10] Grapple Off: 1d20 \+ Control \+ STR/10 \+ DEX/20 \+ Any relevant bonuses/penalties
+[M10] Grapple Off: 10 \+ Control \+ STR/10 \+ Any relevant bonuses/penalties
 [M11] Grapple Def: 1d20 \+ Control \+ STR/10 \+ AGI/20 \+ Any relevant bonuses/penalties

 Whilst in a clinch, either participant has access to the below actions.
 Bonuses for consecutive use stacks interchangeably between both so after escaping the pin with a \+4 if your next action is Break Clinch you get a \+6.

-Break Clinch (Stamina 5, Speed 5, Control 0) Must be used in a clinch.
+Break Clinch (Stamina 5, Speed 5, Delay 5, Control 0) Must be used in a clinch.
 You make a Grapple Defense roll versus your opponent’s Offense.
 If you succeed, the grapple ends immediately.
-Every time you use a Break Clinch action consecutively (without taking a non-Interrupt action between them) you get a stacking \+2 bonus but the Stamina cost increases by 1.
+Every time you use a Break Clinch action consecutively (without taking a non-Interrupt action between them) you get a stacking +2 to the roll, stamina cost, and delay.

-Escape Pin (Stamina 7, Speed 5, Control 0) You make a Grapple Defense roll versus your opponent’s Offense.
+Escape Pin (Stamina 7, Speed 5, Delay 5, Control 0) You make a Grapple Defense roll versus your opponent’s Offense.
 If you succeed, the grapple ends immediately.
-Every time you use a Break Clinch action consecutively (without taking a non-Interrupt action between them) you get a stacking \+2 bonus but the Stamina cost increases by 1.
+Every time you use an Escape Pin action consecutively (without taking a non-Interrupt action between them) you get a stacking +2 to the roll, stamina cost, and delay.

 ## **Grapple-Related Tags (also this)**